enyojs/enyo-docs/developer-guide/getting-started/moonstone-app-tutorial.md

 That's all there is to it!
 Now, when you press **Enter** to start a search, you should see the spinner run until the data is returned and the list is updated.

+*Note:* A transform is a handy way to convert data in one format to another, such as converting a string to a number.
+In this case, we could have looked up all the status codes for the collection that correspond to a busy state and converted that to the boolean we need, however, collection provides a convenience method called `isBusy()` that does exactly what we need.

 **[View the code and results of Step 12 in JSFiddle](http://jsfiddle.net/enyojs/3D7BM/)**